-Sabine Höhler is Associate Professor of Science and Technology Studies at KTH Royal Institute of Technology in Stockholm, Sweden, where she serves as Head of Division of History of Science, Technology, and Environment and as Head of Department of Philosophy and History.
+Sabine Höhler is Professor of Science and Technology Studies at KTH Royal Institute of Technology in Stockholm, Sweden, where she serves as Head of Department of Philosophy and History.
 She holds a MSc degree in physics and a PhD in history of science and technology.
 Her research addresses the intersections of technoscience and the history of the earth sciences in a global historical perspective, from atmospheric physics to physical oceanography and space ecology.
 Her recent work addresses the history of sustainability studies at the turn to the twenty-first century with case studies on ecological accounting systems, biodiversity management, stress ecology, resilience, remote sensing, and terraforming.
 Her publications include the monograph Spaceship Earth in the Environmental Age, 1960-1990 (Pickering & Chatto 2015, paperback edition Routledge 2016) on the spaceship as a key metaphor in the late twentieth-century debate over the world’s resources and the future of humankind and the co-edited theme issue “Writing History in the Anthropocene”, published 2020 in Geschichte und Gesellschaft.
 Zeitschrift für Historische Sozialwissenschaft/Journal for Historical Social Sciences.

 Johan Gärdebo is a historian of science, technology and environment at Uppsala University.
 He has researched climate transition policies, environmental diplomacy, and technoscientific aid.
 His monograph dissertation Environing Technology (2019) analysed the role Swedish satellite remote sensing expert’s played in articulating political imperatives to monitor and manage a global environment during the late twentieth century.
 As part of the Mediated Planet project, Gärdebo studies the history of standardising, automating, and digitising environmental data.